mltframework/mlt_web/plugins/ProducerAvformat.md

 description:
-Use multiple HTTP connections for fetching segments (hls,applehttp)
+Use multiple HTTP connections for fetching segments (hls)
 type: string
 readonly: no
 required: no